 Images are created by these displays through the projection of laser light directly to human eyes.
 The images are high resolution, bright, and in high contrast.
 The displays are still to be manufactured for practical purposes.

 Applications of Augmented Reality

-Augmented Reality finds useful application in different segments like
+Augmented Reality finds practical applications in different segments like: